 Previous buyers were very complimentary of the build quality of the compressor unit, air hose, and power clamps.
 Most reviewers also said that the 88P’s speed made it more than worth the extra cost.
 They said the Viair worked very well for pretty much any application, and felt like it would last for years.

 It’s covered by the same 1-year warranty as the 70P.

 It’s the largest of the three compressors.
 This is a fairly sizable machine, at almost a foot long, and 6 inches tall.
 You’ll need to devote a chunk of trunk space to this if you’re going to keep it in your car as a backup.

 It’s fairly expensive.
-This model can cost close to $75, which is three times the price of the AAA kit.
+It’s three times the price of the AAA kit.
 We’d recommend it to people who drive a lot, or motorists with nicer cars and an eye for tire tuneups.

 It’s also a worthwhile investment for people who have several vehicles, ATVs, or a lawn tractor.
 If you’re simply looking for a once-in-a-blue-moon emergency kit, the 88P might be overkill.

 It doesn’t come with a case.
 That’s disappointing, since the cables, clamps and nozzles can get messy when they’re not packed neatly.
 Plus, the cheaper 70P comes with a case, so we’re not sure why the 88P lacks one.

 Even though this is the best-made 12V compressor we’ve seen, it still has some quality control issues.
 A few isolated buyers received machines that were DOA, with broken or badly-connected parts.

 We also noticed a few cases where the compressors broke down after a few months, and buyers had to try to use the warranty.
 They were disappointed to find that they were responsible for the cost of shipping their units back to the company for repairs.